-Human immunodeficiency virus (HIV) is a virus that attacks the immune system (the body’s natural defense against illness).
+Human immunodeficiency virus (HIV) is a virus that attacks the immune system, the body’s natural defense against illness.
 It makes it hard for the body to fight infection and disease.
-If HIV isn’t treated, it can lead to AIDS.
-AIDS stands for Acquired Immunodeficiency Syndrome.
-It is the last stage of the HIV virus.
+If HIV is not treated, it can lead to AIDS.
+AIDS stands for acquired immunodeficiency syndrome.
+It is the last stage of HIV.

-We’re here to help you with simple steps for living with HIV/AIDS.
-Taking your medications the right way, eating healthy, staying active and following your treatment plan can make a difference.
+We are here to help you with simple steps for living with HIV/AIDS.
+Taking your medications the right way, eating healthy, staying active, and following your treatment plan can make a difference.

-Hypertension is also called high blood pressure.
+Hypertension is also known as high blood pressure.
 Blood pressure is the amount of force it takes for your heart to pump blood through your body.
 When your blood pressure is high, it can lead to other health problems.

 We can help you make short- and long-term goals that will help you manage your blood pressure.

-Everyone feels blue or sad some of the time, but these feelings don’t last very long.
-When a person has major depressive disorder (MDD or clinical depression), these feelings don’t go away easily.
-They can get in the way of your everyday life.
+Everyone feels sad some of the time, but these feelings do not last very long.
+When a person has major depressive disorder (MDD or clinical depression), these feelings may not go away easily.
+They may get in the way of your everyday life.

-Depression is common and a real illness.
+Depression is a common illness.
 The important thing to know is that it can be treated.
-We’re here to help you find resources in your area or help you talk with your family or caregiver about MDD.
+We are here to help you find resources in your area or help you talk with your family or caregiver about MDD.

 Kids and teens can also have major depressive disorder (MDD or clinical depression).

-We can help kids and teens talk with their families and health care providers about MDD, get treatment and live a healthier life.
+We can help kids and teens talk with their families and healthcare providers about MDD, get treatment, and feel healthier.

-Schizophrenia is a behavioral health disorder that affects a person’s thoughts, feelings, emotions, decisions and actions.
-Some even have a hard time with focusing and memory loss.
-It can get in the way of daily life.
+Schizophrenia is a behavioral health disorder that affects thoughts, feelings, emotions, decisions, and actions.
+Some people with schizophrenia even have a tough time with focus and memory loss.
+It can get in the way of your daily life.

-We’re here to help you learn how to manage schizophrenia with medication, treatment and support.
+We are here to help you learn how to manage schizophrenia with medication, treatment, and support.

 We can help you manage the symptoms of sickle cell disease.

-Substance use disorder is a disease that leads to the use of drugs, alcohol, or other substances in a way that causes problems for your health or in your life.
+Substance use disorder is a disease that leads to the use of drugs, alcohol, or other substances in a way that causes in your health or your life.

-We can help those with substance use disorder work together with their health care provider(s) to talk about treatment options (choices of ways to get better) and finding local community programs and resources.
+We can help those with substance use disorder work together with their healthcare providers to talk about treatment options (choices of ways to get better) and find local community programs and resources.